CMS finalizes key rules to enhance behavioral health services for rural and tribal communities

 How Wipfli can help

-The journey toward equitable healthcare access is ongoing, and these proposed exceptions mark an important milestone in that journey.
+The journey toward equitable healthcare access is ongoing, and these new exceptions mark an important milestone in that journey.
 If your federally qualified health center or tribal government is interested in expanding its outreach, let our dedicated professionals guide your expansion.
 We understand the ins and outs of changing federal policy and can help you make the most of these potential new exceptions and models to make a real difference for the communities you serve.
 Contact an advisor today.